 In Edmunds brake testing, a CX-5 Grand Touring came to a stop from 60 mph in 121 feet, which is a bit better than average for the class.

-The government gave the CX-5 four out of five stars for overall crash protection, with four stars for total frontal crash protection and five stars for side-impact protection.
-In crash testing by the Insurance Institute for Highway Safety, the CX-5 received the highest possible rating of "Good" in the moderate-overlap frontal-offset, small-overlap frontal-offset, side-impact and roof-strength tests.
+In government crash testing, the CX-5 received a perfect five stars for overall crash safety, along with five stars for both front- and side-impact crash protection.
+In crash testing by the Insurance Institute for Highway Safety, the CX-5 earned the highest possible rating of "Good" in the moderate-overlap frontal-offset, small-overlap frontal-offset, side-impact and roof-strength tests.
 Its seat/head restraint design was also rated "Good" for whiplash protection in rear impacts.